 “Basic human psychology dictates that residents in these conditions will withhold emotional and financial investment in their home.
 A person is unlikely to paint the walls or plant a garden, let alone repair the leaking roof.
 Occupants of these properties exist in a sort of purgatory until disrepair, inability to access water without a current lease, or fear drives them out.
 Without a direct path to legitimate occupancy, gentler indirect forces provide a ‘passive eviction,’ leaving residents to scramble for new housing, and vacant homes to join the unabated queue of demolition fodder and scrap material.”

 Again, these are not permanent solutions, nor are they meant to be.
-An organization like the Tricycle Collective may step in to help a resident buy their home back once it has been foreclosed on, but the conditions for the home entering foreclosure in the first place (poverty, structural inequality) are more difficult to address.
-A legal and social shift of the kind that Oberholtzer is proposing, where the city prioritizes keeping long-time, low-income residents in their homes, could change the way we view property ownership and the bundle of rights and privileges associated with it.
+An organization like the Tricycle Collective may step in to help a resident buy their home back once it has been foreclosed on, but the conditions for the home entering foreclosure in the first place (poverty, structural inequality, systemic racism) run deeper and are more difficult to address.
+A legal and social shift of the kind that Oberholtzer is proposing, where the city prioritizes keeping long-term, low-income residents in their homes, would have to stem from a change in the way we view property ownership and the bundle of rights and privileges associated with it in Detroit and in the US in general.

 For more information about the politics and history of squatting in the Netherlands and the impact of the 2010 ban on squatting, see “Squatting & Criminalisation in the Netherlands,” published in 2016 by the SQUASH (Squatters’ Action for Secure Homes) Campaign and “Squatting in Europe” by Hans Pruijt (2004).